 The process of making a balsamic glaze or reduction is quite simple, but if it’s your first time, here are some helpful tips:

-• Use the lowest heat setting that keeps the vinegar at a gentle simmer.
+- Use the lowest heat setting that keeps the vinegar at a gentle simmer.
 Having the heat set too high can cause it to reduce and burn too quickly.
+High heat can also cause the sugar to candy, which we definitely don’t want!

-• Watch the vinegar closely and stir often as it simmers to prevent going too far or allowing the vinegar to burn.
+- Watch the vinegar closely.
+Stir often as it simmers to prevent it going too far or allowing the vinegar to burn.

 How to Use Balsamic Glaze